 And it stands to reason that the longer your treatment is, the more time you'll spend in your dentist's office and the more materials will be required.
 This all pushes up the cost.

 Putting treatment length aside, we can say that in general, treatment with metal braces is usually available for slightly less than the price of Invisalign.
-However, many patients are willing to pay a little extra in return for the convenience and discreetness of Invisalign.
+However, many patients are willing to pay a little extra in return for the convenience and discreetness of clear aligners.

-Invisalign dentists usually provide metal braces as well, so they will be able to let you know the price for both options.
+Invisalign dentists and orthodontists usually provide metal braces as well, so they will be able to let you know the price for both options.

 Invisalign vs braces: Which is faster?

 Another common question is whether Invisalign or braces are faster.
-It's understandable that you want to get your teeth straightened as fast as possible, and in this case, you may want to opt for Invisalign.
+Understandably, you want to get your teeth straightened as fast as possible, and in this case, you may want to opt for Invisalign treatment.

 This study found that clear aligners do result in faster treatment times as well as less time in the dentist's chair.
-This can be especially true for less complex cases.
+This can be especially true for less complex cases, considering proper compliance following indications of the treatment.

 Do braces work better than Invisalign?